Research Support Handbook

 What does an editor do?

-Editors tie together all the strings in this community handbook.
+Editors tie together all the strings in this VU Amsterdam community handbook.
 We keep a bird’s eye view to ensure that what you read makes sense.
 Editors also help ensure the style and quality of the different pages are similar.
+Editors also help keep the content relevant to the entirety of VU Amsterdam (faculty specific information is not within scope).

 Each editor commits themselves to providing timely reviews of topics, guides, or both.1 This commitment is for a limited time and can be renewed.
 We also welcome more editors at any time, given that we do not expect all editors to review everything.